Sir John Gage, 1st Baronet

 Sir John Gage, 1st Baronet (died 3 October 1633) was an English baronet and landowner, and ancestor of the Viscounts Gage.

 Gage was the son of Thomas Gage and Elizabeth Guilford.
 He married Penelope Darcy, a daughter of Thomas Darcy, 1st Earl Rivers and Mary Kitson, on 28 June 1611.
 They had eight children.
-His wife had the possession of Hengrave Hall in Suffolk which she would leave to their third son Edward.
-This would become the seat of his descendants, the Rokewode-Gage baronets.
+His wife had the possession of Hengrave Hall in Suffolk which she left to their third son Edward.
+This became the seat of his descendants, the Rokewode-Gage baronets.
 He was made a baronet, of Firle in Sussex in the Baronetage of England, by Charles I on 26 March 1622.
 He was succeeded in his title by his eldest son, Thomas.
 His third son, Edward, was also created a baronet.
 John Gage's sister Elizabeth was the mother of the English nun Dame Gertrude More.